Jump to the product selections by clicking here.

 ***Full Disclosure – Where appropriate, I’ve linked product images to commercial sites.
 If you buy from these sites, I earn a small affiliate fee, which helps me keep Urban Turnip going.***

-This woven fabric from Yuzet is heavy-duty enough to be used for everything from pathways to drivewaus.
-In terms of laying in growing areas, it does allow the passage of water and nutrients but not to the same extent as the nonwoven options on this list.
+This woven fabric from Yuzet is heavy-duty enough to be used for everything from pathways to driveways.
+In terms of laying in growing areas, it does allow the passage of water and nutrients but not to the same extent as nonwoven options.
 That said, if you’re really struggling with tough weed growth in a particular area, then it will definitely do the trick.

 What are your thoughts?